transformerjnm/facebook-clone/style-guide.md

 # Function Naming

 - Make all function names verbs and describe what the function does.
-- Use camel case naming convention.
+- Use the camel case naming convention.
 - UseState function that sets the state must have a prefix of “set”.
 Redux actions also use the "set" prefix. example setOptionsMenuElements.
 - Function names should not have a prefix of “set” unless it's part of a useState hook or Redux.